“There is no power for change greater than a community discovering what it cares about.”

 Over time the area served has expanded to include clients within North Lanark, including Almonte, Carleton Place, Pakenham, Clayton, Blakeney, Appleton and the surrounding areas.
 Furthermore, “home” now truly encompasses wherever the client lives.
 This can, and does, include long-term care homes and hospitals as needs and resources allow.

 To reflect the growth of the organization and the expansion of services a new name was selected in the fall of 2019: Home Hospice North Lanark (HHNL).
 Our services include:

-- Visiting volunteers—over twenty well-trained volunteers visit with clients, under the direction of two part-time registered nurses.
+- Visiting volunteers—over twenty well-trained volunteers visit with clients, under the direction of a Program Coordinator

 - Bereavement Support

 - Advance Care Planning